EAC Invest A/S: Formation

 In these middle years, business grew considerably.
 The United Baltic Corporation was formed as a partnership with Andrew Weir & Co. in 1919.
 The early 1920s saw services extend from Copenhagen to South Africa, Cuba, Australia, Mexico and North Pacific ports.
 New York and, later, Philadelphia, Baltimore or Norfolk, Virginia were among the ports of call added for ships on the north Pacific route in 1940.
 Connections between Vancouver and the far east were handled by Johnson Walton Steamships Ltd of Vancouver, when they were acquired in 1949.

-Most recently, cargo was the mainstay of the business.
-As air travel became more popular in later years, passenger operations shrank until 1969, when they were discontinued.
+Post-war

+During the Second World War, several of its ships were sunk, mostly torpedoed in the Atlantic by German U-boats.

+After the war, with air travelling becoming increasing popular, the company sold numerous ships in the 1950s and 1960s before discontinuing its entire passenger fleet's operations in 1969.
+Their last ship, Fionia, was sold to Swiss buyers and renamed MCS Schaula.

 In April 2015, the company rebranded itself as the Santa Fe Group, and changed its listing on the Copenhagen Stock Exchange to the ticker reference SFG.
 From 2016 to 2019, the group's share lost 94% of its value, and its revenue shrunk 23% year-on-year.
 In September 2019, the Santa Fe Group was sold to Proventus Capital Partners for 1 million euros after it failed to regain a financial health.
 Technically, the ownership of the Santa Fe Group was transferred to Santa Fe Intressenter, a company controlled by Lazarus Equity Partners and backed by Proventus.
 Its Australian subsidiary had already been sold in a management buyout in December 2018.
 In November 2019, the Santa Fe Group became EAC Invest.